 Reviewing the portfolio is just a starting point for finding the right designer for the job.
 It allows you to determine if the designer can create an attractive layout.
 However, you still need to dig a little deeper during the interview process.

-Look for a UX Designer That Understands Their Audiences
+Look for a UX Designer that Understands their Audience

 One of the primary goals of a UX designer is to create an interface that matches the needs of the user.
 To create an effective interface, they need to understand the target audience.